Bruce Henricksen

-Bruce Henricksen (born 1941), American author, scholar, and editor, grew up in the town of Wanamingo, Minnesota and the city of Minneapolis.
+Bruce Henricksen (born 1941) was an American author, scholar, and editor, grew up in the town of Wanamingo, Minnesota and the city of Minneapolis.

 Life

 Bruce Conley Henricksen was born in Faribault, Minnesota on February 26, 1941, the only child of Janet Engstrom Henricksen of Wanamingo, Minnesota.
 He graduated from the University of Minnesota in 1963 with a degree in English, having studied under poets Allen Tate and James Wright.
 In 1970, he received a Ph.D. from the University of Southern California and began a career at Loyola University New Orleans, where he chaired the English Department and was editor of the New Orleans Review from 1980 - 1986.
 While at Loyola, he received an NEH summer fellowship to Princeton University and was a participant in the Institute of Medieval and Renaissance Studies at Duke University and in The School of Criticism and Theory at Northwestern University.

 As one of three editors of New Orleans Review (including poet John Biguenet and fellow English professor John Mosier), Henricksen helped turn the regional magazine into a major organ of critical discussion, bringing such theorists as Frederic Jameson, Jean-Francois Lyotard and others to the pages of the journal.
 His academic books include Murray Krieger and Contemporary Critical Theory, Reorientations: Critical Theories and Pedagogies, edited with Thais Morgan, and a widely referenced study of novelist Joseph Conrad entitled Nomadic Voices: Conrad and the Subject of Narrative.

 Bruce Henricksen was married to Annick Ferré of Paris, France from 1962 to 1964.
 They had one child, Frederic Laurent Henricksen, in 1964.

 Bruce Henricksen was married to Carolyn Van Deman from 1967 to 1988.
 They had two children, Jessica Suzanne Henricksen, born in 1969, and Teag Joseph Henricksen, born in 1976.